-Note: In the first couple weeks, your skin can become itchy or irritated - moisturizer and beard oil can help.
-If you can handle it then your hair will become much softer and less itchy in no time.
+Note: In the first couple weeks, your skin may become itchy or irritated.
+Moisturizer and beard oil can help.
+If you can handle it, then your hair will become much softer and less itchy in no time.

 Tip Two: Skin Care